Tron0/AkladellWebsite/rules.md

 **Description:** Halflings are a small, hearty race known for their jovial spirits and ability to blend into any society.
 Their height ranges from 2 to 4 feet, and they have a stout build with ruddy cheeks, curly hair, and large, expressive eyes.
-Despite their size, Halflings are known for their friendly nature and sometimes incredible luck.

-**Lucky:** Halflings are notoriously lucky.
-They can reroll one failed saving throw per day.
+**Sneaky:** Halflings are notoriously sneaky!
+They gain a natural 3/6 in the Stealth skill.

 **Nimble Navigator:** Halflings are experts at moving through difficult terrain.
 They can move through such terrains at their normal speed.